CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Why does shot size matter?

-They are great for communicating your shots to crew and clients, you may just need to educate them on the different shot sizes, what they mean, and how they can be used in various parts of your video.
+Shot sizes are great for communicating shots to your crew and clients and you may just need to educate them on the different shot sizes, what they mean, and how they can be used in various parts of their video.

 Conclusion

-Now that you have the basic shot sizes down, you may practice them, notice them in movies and refer to them in scripts, storyboards, or other production documentation.
+Now that you have the basic shot sizes down, you can practice them, notice them in movies, and refer to them in scripts, storyboards, or other production documents.
 I’ll leave you with one of my favorite videos, produced by a useful tool called Studio Binder.
 This website helps you to plan and organize your video shoots and they also create great content for learning and educating people about the video production process.

 Mini Bio